boisgera/control-engineering-with-python/observers.md

 Can we reduce the amount of physical sensors and still be able to compute the state with "virtual" or "software" sensors ?

+🏷️ Observers
 --------------------------------------------------------------------------------

 Control engineers call these software devices **observers**.

-First we adress the mathematical feasibility of observers: **observability**.
+First we adress their mathematical feasibility.

 🏷️ Observability
 --------------------------------------------------------------------------------